laravelio/laravel.io/README.md

 Because we keep the generated / minified css out of the repository, we must have a workflow for compiling the styles.

-* Be sure you have Ruby, Sass, and Compass installed on your machine
+- Be sure you have Ruby, Sass, and Compass installed on your machine
-* When running any compass command in the terminal, be sure to run it from your `/public` folder.
+- When running any compass command in the terminal, be sure to run it from your `/public` folder.
-* Compass is the tool used to compile Sass source files into CSS files; you can run `compass compile` to run it once, or `compass watch` to trigger a script that will watch your Sass files for changes and trigger a new compass compile on each change
+- Compass is the tool used to compile Sass source files into CSS files; you can run `compass compile` to run it once, or `compass watch` to trigger a script that will watch your Sass files for changes and trigger a new compass compile on each change

+## Maintainer

+The Laravel.IO project is currently maintained by [Dries Vints](https://github.com/driesvints).
+If you have any questions please don't hesitate to ask them in an issue or email me at [dries.vints@gmail.com](mailto:dries.vints@gmail.com).

+## Testing

+All tests can be run with the following command.
+Make sure to run this inside the Homestead box.

+    $ vendor/bin/phpunit

+## Contributing

+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Contribution
+## License

-Please post proposals in the Github issues before coding up a PR.
+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.